 The ‘Grand Bargain’ is an agreement between the biggest donors and aid organisations that aims to get more means into the hands of people in need.
 It is essentially a ‘Grand Bargain on efficiency’ between donors and humanitarian organisations to improve the effectiveness and efficiency of humanitarian action.
 The Grand Bargain is the only agreement that has brought together donors and aid organisations, and it envisions a ‘level playing field where all meet as equals’.
 It also promotes a ‘quid pro quo’ spirit of reciprocity as both sides commit to contributing their share.

-The Grand Bargain is an attempt to reduce the funding gap between needs and available resources – estimated in 2016 at US$ 15 billion.
 The Grand Bargain is intended to complement efforts to shrink needs and to broaden the resource base to enhance collaboration and trust among humanitarian actors.

 The Grand Bargain necessitates a series of changes in the working practices of donors and aid organisations that could deliver additional resources for people in need of humanitarian aid.
 These changes include gearing-up cash programming, greater funding for national and local responders, improving transparency and cutting bureaucracy through harmonised reporting requirements.